We may earn money or products from the companies mentioned in this post.

 White Bean Ham Soup

 Today is another chilly day here in Northern WI.
 Temperatures are in the low 30’s with more rain and a few flurries farther north.
 It won’t be long now and the clocks with “fall back.”
-The evening darkness will arrive by 4:15 pm and now that the colder weather is here to stay, It’s Officially Soup Time!
+The evening darkness will arrive by 4:15 pm.
+Now that the colder weather is here to stay, It’s Officially Soup Time!
+Soup Time is favorite of mine.
+Soup can literally be made with any thing and it will turn out delicious.
+White bean ham soup will soon become a fan favorite!

 Ways with Ham